balena-io/docs/pages/faq/questions.md

 ##### Can I use multiple containers?

-Multiple container fleets are supported, beginning with {{ $names.os.lower }} v2.12.0.
+Multiple container fleets are supported, beginning with balenaOS v2.12.0.
 To run multiple containers, you will need to have a [microservices fleet][app-types] and include a `docker-compose.yml` file at the root of your project.
 You can reference the [multicontainer documentation][multicontainer] for more details on the supported configurations.

 If you are running a Docker-in-Docker setup, which builds a single container on the balena servers but has a `docker-compose.yml` file at the root of the project, you'll want to rename the file to something like `dind-compose.yml`.
 Then when you run Docker Compose in your container, you can use the `-f` flag with the new file name: `docker-compose -f dind-compose.yml up`.